maxatlas/athenatest/README.md

 * ### Database Integration

-  Currently, the evaluation outcomes are saved locally, rerun of the script unless change save path will write over past records.
+  Currently, the evaluation outcomes are saved locally, meaning that rerun of the script unless change save path will write over past records.
 Integration with database, submitting session-id and metric value via database API will allow past session lookup, and for visual comparison with tools like tensorboard.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>